13–15 June 2026 | with Adrian Florea | 3 days | Fees starting from 1100 RON

 About Ermitaj Malin

-Ermitaj Malin is an off-grid learning space rooted in permaculture, eco-building, and regenerative living.
-The land functions as a living classroom where orchard, garden, pasture, and forest intersect, creating opportunities for hands-on learning, experimentation, and community life.
+Ermitaj Malin is an off-grid learning space rooted in permaculture, eco-building and regenerative living.
+The land functions as a living classroom where orchard, garden, pasture and forest intersect, offering opportunities for practical learning and experimentation.

-Participants are encouraged to familiarise themselves with the general conditions and internal guidelines before arrival.
+Participants are encouraged to familiarize themselves with the general conditions and internal guidelines before arrival.

-Meals are provided from the first morning to lunch on the last day.
-Tea, coffee, juice, and small snacks are available during breaks.
+- Meals from the first morning to lunch on the last day

 |---|---|---|